 - 6 oz frozen peas

-- 6 oz canned light tuna (2 cans)
+- 6 oz canned light tuna 2 cans

 - 1 cup heavy cream

-- 1 ½ cup Parmigiano-Reggiano, freshly grated from the wedge
+- 1 ½ cup parmesan cheese

 - 1 teaspoon dried dill AND Italian seasoning